 Self-employment is more common for older workers compared to younger workers.
-While only 6.4 percent of all employed workers ages 16 and older were self-employed in 2015, 8.8 percent of workers ages 55 to 64 and 15.5 percent of workers aged 65 and older were self-employed.89 Transitions into and out of self-employment for older workers who previously had full-time careers are common.90 Changes in self-employment rates among older workers are somewhat uncertain.
-Some analyses have found that self-employment rates have risen for certain cohorts of older workers, while other analyses have documented a decline in self-employment rates, more in line with the general decline in self-employment that has occurred among all workers over the last several years.91
+While only 6.4 percent of all employed workers ages 16 and older were self-employed in 2015, 8.8 percent of workers ages 55 to 64 and 15.5 percent of workers aged 65 and older were self-employed.
+Transitions into and out of self-employment for older workers who previously had full-time careers are common.
+Changes in self-employment rates among older workers are somewhat uncertain.
+Some analyses have found that self-employment rates have risen for certain cohorts of older workers, while other analyses have documented a decline in self-employment rates, more in line with the general decline in self-employment that has occurred among all workers over the last several years.
+Self-employment rates among all workers over the last several years.